retanar/Feature-Module-Showcase/README.md

 State is passed to UI, Events are passed to ViewModel.
 No Effects.
 Single state stream can be separated into multiple streams if needed.

-[BaseVM](app/src/main/java/com/featuremodule/template/BaseVM.kt) is a base class for ViewModels
+[BaseVM](app/src/main/java/com/featuremodule/template/BaseVM.kt) is a base class for ViewModels.

 ### Navigation